-You may have a deferred pension if you left the Scheme before 31 December 2009, or were active at that date and left employment at a later date.
-If you were an active member at 31 December 2009, the date the Scheme closed to further benefit accrual, you will have a deferred pension from 1 January 2010.
+You may have a deferred pension if you left the Scheme before 30 September 2007, or were active at that date and left employment at a later date.

 Your deferred pension will increase in value until it is paid to you at retirement.
-A deferred pension is a benefit calculated for you on leaving the Scheme based on the Pensionable Service you have completed and your final pensionable earnings.
+A deferred pension is a benefit calculated for you on leaving the Scheme based on the Pensionable Service you have completed and your Final Pensionable Earnings.
 This pension will remain in the Scheme and become payable at Normal Pension Age.